 There are plenty of different labels out there that try to sell you on the “ethical merits” of a product: organic, natural, non-GMO, locally sourced, and fair trade among them.
 Some of these terms are meaningful and regulated, but how can you tell when a company is truly committed to the claims they make on a label?
 The jargon can really muddy the water, and make it difficult to sort out truly ethical business practices from cynical advertising.

 Learning what fair trade is all about, and how to recognize the different types of labeling, will help you make purchasing decisions that align with your personal ethics and philosophy.
-To begin; what does fair trade mean — and what are the standards to which fair trade products are held?
+To begin, what does fair trade mean — and what are the standards to which fair trade products are held?

 The Principles of Fair Trade

-What is fair trade and why is it important?
+What does fair trade mean, and why is it important?
 Put as simply as possible, fair trade is a set of business principles that prioritize the health, economic stability, human rights, and independence of disadvantaged producers of things all over the world.
 This generally means individuals and families in developing or war-torn countries, but it can also mean a commitment to a fair supply chain that doesn’t use child or forced labor.
 It often includes a commitment to environmental responsibility, as well.

 There are different specific principles depending on the organization that certifies a particular fair trade label, some for example reference a respect for cultural identity, but they normally follow common themes that prioritize working conditions, fair payment, accountability, and lack of discrimination.